 It’s that time of year again!
 School’s out and kids all over the country are begging to get out and explore.
-From wildlife to waterslides and everything in between, this is your ultimate school holidays guide.
+From wildlife to waterslides and everything in between, this is your ultimate guide to the school holidays near Cairns.

 Hunt down the best playgrounds

 When it comes to playgrounds, Cairns has got you covered.
 Located right on the Esplanade, Muddy’s playground is easily one of Cairns’ most popular playgrounds for kids and parents alike (thanks to its brilliant cafe).
 But don’t limit yourself to this brightly-coloured mudskipper, head towards the southern end of the Esplanade for the Fig Tree, an aptly named playground wrapped around a large fig tree.
 For something a little different, head to Centenary Lakes Nature Playground.
 Here you’ll find climbing frames, sandpits, a water pump, turtles and more.

 Join the Rainforestation Pamagirri Mini Mob